Alignak-monitoring-contrib/alignak-demo/README.rst

     - start the backend, the Web UI and Alignak
     - open your web browser and rest for a while looking at what happens :)

+**Note**: it is possible to run Alignak without the backend and the WebUI. all the monitoring events are then available in the monitoring logs but, with this small configuration, one will loose the benefits ;)

 Requirements
 ------------
 The scripts provided with this demo use the `screen` utility found on all Linux/Unix distro.
 As such::